olivermaerz/WordpressAuth/README.md

 # WordpressAuth
 SimpleSAMLphp module to use Wordpress as a SAML 2.0 Identity Provider.
 (PHP 5 >= 5.3, PHP 7)

 WordpressAuth is SimpleSAMLphp authentication module, that allows to use the Wordpress user database as the authentication source.
-The code was written for MySQL/MariaDB, but should be easy to change for use with another RDBMS.
+The code was written for MySQL/MariaDB.

 ## Setup